MicrosoftDocs/powerbi-docs/articles/powerbi-learning-6-1-create-groups.md

 <properties
-   pageTitle="Create Groups in Power BI" description="Discover how to create a new group, set privacy levels, and invite your first members." services="powerbi" documentationCenter="" authors="davidiseminger"
+   pageTitle="Create Groups in Power BI" description="Create a new group, set privacy levels, and invite your first members" services="powerbi" documentationCenter="" authors="davidiseminger"